albinmmathew/Dynamic-Online-Shopping-Website/README.md

-# Dynamic Online Shopping Website
+# Octave Store - Online Music Shop

 A fully functional, dynamic online shopping website built with HTML, CSS (Bootstrap 5 + Material Design), and JavaScript.
 This project uses LocalStorage to simulate a backend database for user authentication, product management, and cart functionality.